nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Reflect.getPrototypeOf(1);
 ```

 The `Object.getPrototypeOf()` method allows you retrieve a prototype for the number `1` because it first coerces the value into a `Number` object and then returns `Number.prototype`.
-The `Reflect.getPrototypeOf()` method does not coerce the value, and since `1` is not an object, it throws an error.
+The `Reflect.getPrototypeOf()` method doesn't coerce the value, and since `1` isn't an object, it throws an error.

 The `Reflect.setPrototypeOf()` method also has some distinct differences from the `Object.setPrototypeOf()` method.
-First, it returns a boolean value indicating if the operation was successful (`true` for success, `false` for failure); if `Object.setPrototypeOf()` fails, it throws an error.
-As you saw earlier, when the `setPrototypeOf` proxy trap returns `false`, it causes `Object.setPrototypeOf()` to throw an error.
+First, `Reflect.setPrototypeOf()` returns a boolean value indicating whether the operation was successful.
+A `true` value is returned for success, and `false` is returned for failure.
+If `Object.setPrototypeOf()` fails, it throws an error.

+As the first example under "How Prototype Proxy Traps Work" showed, when the `setPrototypeOf` proxy trap returns `false`, it causes `Object.setPrototypeOf()` to throw an error.
 The `Object.setPrototypeOf()` method returns the first argument as its value and therefore isn't suitable for implementing the default behavior of the `setPrototypeOf` proxy trap.
-Here's an example of these differences:
+The following code demonstrates these differences:

 ```js
 let target1 = {};